matthew-mckinley1/personal_finance_progam/README.md

 ## Project Description
 ---
 This is a personal finance program.
 It is used to store financial information, budgets, and savings goals protected by encryption.
+It saves financial information inbetween runs.
+It also provides visualizations for your budget and savings goals.

 ## Installation
 ---